-FREE — Admission is free for children age 2 and under, UC Berkeley students and staff.
+FREE — Admission is free for members, children age 2 and under, UC Berkeley students and staff.

 6. Lindsay Wildlife Museum: A wildlife rehabilitation and educational center that focuses on native California wildlife and natural history.
 The museum exhibits live, non-releasable native wildlife and treats more than 6,000 injured and orphaned wild animals each year.

 ADDRESS — Lindsay Wildlife Museum, 1931 First Ave, Walnut Creek, CA 94597.
 Free parking is available at Larkey Park on the east side of the exhibit hall, the Friends Church lot across the street (except Sunday mornings), or on Buena Vista Ave.